pvillard31/nifi-gcp-terraform/gcp-cluster-secured-nifi-oidc/README.md

  # Terraform on GCP - secured NiFi cluster with external ZooKeeper and secured NiFi Registry

 Step-by-step guide to start a secured NiFi cluster configured with OpenID Connect using Terraform on the Google Cloud Platform.
-Please refer to the [Medium post](https://medium.com/@pierre.villard/secured-nifi-cluster-with-terraform-on-the-google-cloud-platform-58c0ca6624d7) to get more details.
+Please refer to this [post](https://github.com/pvillard31/my-blog/blob/main/2019/2019-11-22-secured-nifi-cluster-with-terraform-on-the-google-cloud-platform/index.md) to get more details.

 It will:
   * deploy a NiFi CA server as a convenient way to generate SSL certificates